Kendall-Kikkawa/Animal_Farmer_Numbers_Project/README.md

 ### Census Bureau CPS Data

-To better understand these rancher estimates in context, we compared them to the total populations and the voting populations in each state.
+To better understand these farmer estimates in context, we compared them to the total populations and the voting populations in each state.
 The U.S. Census Bureau, Current Population Survey collects data every two years on population and voting totals.
 Therefore, for our comparison, we used the 2012 CPS data directly, and we used the 2018 CPS data as a proxy for the 2017 totals (since the NASS only has data from 2017).
 The 2012 data can be found ([here](https://www.census.gov/data/tables/2012/demo/voting-and-registration/p20-568.html)), in table 4a, and the 2018 data can be found ([here](https://www.census.gov/data/tables/time-series/demo/voting-and-registration/p20-583.html)), in table 4a.

-To compare the rancher estimates to the total population, we compute rancher estimates, normalized by population size, according to the equation below.
+To compare the farmer estimates to the total population, we compute farmer estimates, normalized by population size, according to the equation below.

 <p align="center">
     <img src="https://latex.codecogs.com/svg.image?\text{Num&space;Animal&space;Farmers&space;per&space;Person}&space;=&space;\frac{\text{Num&space;of&space;Family&space;Farmers}}{\text{Total&space;Population}}" title="\text{Num Animal Farmers per Person} = \frac{\text{Num of Family Farmers}}{\text{Total Population}}" />